NEO-Research-Group/docker-101/README.md

 exit
 ```

+The format to specify a bind mount is `-v <host-path>:<container-path>`.
+In the previous example, the host path is provided by the `pwd` command to mount the current directory in `/app`.
 If we now list the files in the current drectory we will find `file.txt`:
 ```
 ls
 ```